google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 your Service Worker.
 It is possible for one installed Web Application to be controlled by several different Service Workers.

-## Navigating outside of my progressive web app

-When the

 ## Managing permissions

 By Installing your Progressive Web App it now becomes part of the system.
 Added